Fighting for forgotten communities in the Dominican Republic | CWS

 While some community members make the journey to work as security guards, cleaners or domestic workers, most rely on agriculture to provide for their families.

-A local farmer’s association, named Asociacion de Madres Lorenza Rodriguez after a highly respected leader in the community, was founded in 1984.
+A local women’s association, named Asociacion de Madres Lorenza Rodriguez after a highly respected leader in the community, was founded in 1984.
 More than three decades later, they have never been able to complete all of the paperwork needed to legally register with the government for support.

 Francia Morales Jimenez is the Association’s president.
-Years ago, her family donated land so that the association could build its office.
-More recently, they donated more land to build a Casa Maya, which is a simple greenhouse that is good for intensive vegetable production.
+Years ago, her family donated land so that the association could build a modest meeting room.
+More recently, they donated more land to build a Casa Malla, which is a simple, mesh covered greenhouse that helps intensive vegetable production.
 This construction was funded by another international development agency.
 A couple of years ago, a tropical storm damaged the greenhouse’s roof and water system.
 It was never repaired.

-Francia grew up in Cruz de Cabrera Abajo, just like her parents before her.
+Francia grew up in Cruz de Cabrera Abajo, just like her parents and grandparents before her.
 She raised seven children here, four of whom have already left for larger cities.
 But Francia is determined to keep fighting for her home and her community.
 “Despite the difficulties, we move on,” she says.
 “Women must always find something to put on our children’s plates.
-A group of members of the Association just cleared some land and planted lettuce and eggplant.”
+A group of members of the Association just cleared land in the greenhouse and planted lettuce.
+The eggplant are almost ready to harvest.”
 At home, Francia is also doing her best to succeed through agriculture.
 “We are planting peanuts because they do better than beans,” she notes.

 Alongside her neighbors, Francia isn’t giving up.
 And we’re going to help them out.